jkcfg/jk/docs/rfc/0000-validate-in-generate.md

 adding your own customisations, you would usually want the final result to be validated rather that at some earlier point.

+**Use validation based on schemas given in the values themselves**

+Most plausibly: let libraries output values with a `$schema` field refering to a JSON Schema, and validate against the schema when it's present.

+This has similar properties to the proposed scheme, except that it doesn't require an extension to the generate protocol, just a convention for the values (and maybe some post-processing, to remove the extra field).

+Were schema validation built into the standard library, much of the burden of validation could be done with this alternative proposal.
+There would still be validation that wasn't expressible in a schema, for which this proposal could act as an escape hatch.

 ## Unresolved questions

 _Keep track here of questions that come up while this is a draft.